Published on 6th November 2020

 2. An EICR takes around half a day to complete and will make us aware if it will be okay to upgrade your consumer unit, or if not, how we can rectify this problem.
 The EICR shall also assist in speeding up the final tests once a consumer unit is upgraded, as an electrical installation certificate is required upon completion as well as building control notification.
 An EICR shall also make you aware of any recommendations in your property, and ensure safety validation that could be used when moving or selling your home.

 3. Next step is to determine what consumer unit you would like, below are some examples and information:

 The total cost of your consumer unit could range from £330 unto £1000, depending on the brand and type of protection you would like.

-To try and make it easier for you, we have installed some prices below of what our company often charges when fitting a replacement consumer unit to try and make it easier for you to estimate a cost:
+To try and make it easier for you, we have installed some average prices below for a replacement consumer unit to try and make it easier for you to estimate a cost: